elegist/osapp/README.md

 The slug must be a unique identifier for every interactive task.
 It may be a combination of letters and numbers.
 We recommend the following convention:

-If the task is for the section "Audiovisuelle Medien" and it is the second one, the task should be named like this:
+If the task is for the topic "Audiovisuelle Medien" and it is the second one, the task should be named like this:

 ```
 av2